kangkelvin/tutorial_node/README.md

 ## Building and Compiling ROS node
 catkin_make is a build automation tool that is used to build and compile ros nodes.

-To compile a workspace, let's say your `catkin_make` folder, you type in this command in your `catkin_ws` folder.
+To compile a workspace, let's say your `catkin_ws` folder, you type in this command in your `catkin_ws` folder.

 When you are inside a node directory,
 ```